bnkc/unpack/README.md

        For example, Unpack cannot detect usage of packages that are not imported under `[tool.poetry.*]`.
        Similarly, it can only detect declared packages in requirements.txt or pyproject.toml.
 ```
+For more documentation, please refer to the unpack [crate documentation](https://crates.io/crates/un-pack)

 ## Installation